sheegaon/pixel-plagiarist/VISUAL_CUSTOMIZATION.md

 - **Smooth transitions** and micro-animations throughout

 ### Custom Image Integration
-When you add images to the appropriate folders, they automatically replace the default elements:
+When images are added to the appropriate folders, they automatically replace the default elements:

-## Easy Customization Steps
+## Customization Steps

 ### 1. Replace Background
 - Add `game-background.jpg` to `/static/images/`
-- Supports: JPG, PNG, WebP
+- Supports: JPG, PNG, WebP formats
 - Recommended: High resolution, landscape orientation
 - The animated gradient remains as fallback